If the world is a dialect called metaphor[1]

-Six questions to Yesmine Ben Khelil
+This introduction is followed by six questions posed to the artist Yesmine Ben Khelil

 How would you describe the typical situation that leads to the development of your projects?
 What are the most recurrent stages in the elaboration of a project?